 Out of the Wood presents eighty reproductions of wood engravings created by Rosemary Kilbourn over a period of fifty years, accompanied by short, elegaic fragments of text that elucidate the artist’s unique and influential aesthetic.

-NOTE : This enhanced edition of Out of the Wood includes a large PDF file (over 250 MB) and may take some time to download.
+NOTE : This is an enhanced digital edition of Out of the Wood.
+It consists of a large PDF file (over 250 MB) and may take some time to download.
 Consider this when deciding which edition to purchase.

 About the Book